J-Uptegraph/About-Me/README.md

-# 👋 Welcome to My Portfolio
+# 👋 Welcome to My GitHub

 Hi, I’m **Johnathan Uptegraph** — a Robotics & Mechatronics Engineer with a passion for building systems that move, think, and learn.